So what is living with a Leonberger like? Like other breeds, they have

 to behavior problems including aggressiveness towards people and animals who tease them.
 A Leo

-need to adjust the dog's food intake sometimes weekly as it grows and needs to eat more.
-You'll need
+100 lbs.
+You need to adjust the dog's food intake sometimes weekly as it grows and needs to eat more.

-rubber backed throw rugs in areas that are tiled or have wood floors to prevent injuries for the first
+You'll need rubber backed throw rugs in areas that are tiled or have wood floors to prevent injuries for

-year.
-Your pup can easily slide and do major damage to soft tissue, ligaments, or cartilage on surfaces
+the first year or so.
+Your pup can easily slide and do major damage to soft tissue, ligaments, or cartilage

 - They need outdoor room to run and play.
 If you live in an apartment or have a small yard consider